Skip to main content

 What is a mortgage?

-Mortgages are loans which are intended to help buyers purchase residential and commercial property.
+Mortgages are loans which are intended to help buyers purchase residential property.
 When an individual takes out a loan, the lender charges interest: the same is true of a mortgage.

 A mortgage is a ‘secured’ loan, which means that the loan is secured against the value of the property being purchased until the mortgage is paid off.
 Sources of residential mortgages include high street banks, building societies and other types of less well known financial institutions.